xNaCly/blog/content/posts/2022/migrating_to_hugo.md

 > I used nuxt content with vue 2, some of these points do not apply to nuxt content v2 with vue 3

 ## Why i used nuxt content (nc)
-Nc is a plugin for nuxt which parses several file types and displays their contents in html.[^1] I used nc to display my blog articles in my portfolio by letting it parse my markdown into html.
+Nc is a nuxt module which parses several file types and displays their contents in html.[^1] I used nc to display my blog articles in my portfolio by letting it parse my markdown into html.

 Don't get me wrong, nc is amazing.